-Often the lowest skill for community managers as they don’t need them first.
-Improving this skills family is a great way to increase our community team’s value.
+It is often the lowest skill for community managers as they don’t need them first.
+However, improving these skills family is a great way to increase our community team’s value.
 These are the notes I took while hearing and hitting pause during the course.
-Over a few community projects I did with startups and their customers, I felt a little bit that, especially when the community went fully online, sometimes global and working remotely and anywhere were pregnant.
+Over a few community projects I did with startups and their customers, I felt that they were pregnant primarily when the community went entirely online, sometimes global, and working remotely and anywhere.

 Empathy & Member Support.
 Listening & Analyzing.
 Moderation & Conflict Facilitation.
 Promoting Productive Behaviors.
 Facilitating Connections.

 Skills of any community manager for his daily work to build and grow communities to lead them.
-In this course, we also dig deep into the Community Engagement Framework with its four stages: validate, share, ask and answer, explore – out loud.
-My professional engagements as internal community manager, membership in a few global communities of practices and learning communities, and this course from TheCR Academy made me review and rethink online engagement is measured in meaningful and relevant ways.
+In this course, we also dig deep into the Community Engagement Framework with its four stages: validate, share, ask and answer, and explore – out loud.
+My professional engagements as an internal community manager, membership in a few global communities of practices and learning communities, and this course from TheCR Academy made me review and rethink online engagement is measured in meaningful and relevant ways.

 What do the stage of the community and the culture looks like?
 Passive, reactive, open or proactive.
 Is it a networked community or not?
 Do we see a community culture that is passive and reactive?
 Do members feel comfortable enough to take ownership of problems and solutions?

 Those three community skills families or disciplines inform me that I am heading towards a Community Specialist Role.
 Experience and time will tell me which one I focus on while exploring strategic initiatives and projects to support a community team to thrive.
-I look forward to becoming a bridge between community members of an organization and a community team.
+I look forward to becoming a bridge between community members of an organisation and a community team.

 I am now certified by The Community Roundtable Academy for completing the courses: